Welcome to the Center for Africa Studies

 Berkeley's Center for African Studies was established in 1979 as an interdisciplinary research center to support basic research and training of scholars.
 The Center is one of the primary centers for research and scholarship on Africa in the San Francisco Bay Area, in the University of California system, and throughout the Northwestern United States.
 Over 80 faculty members from 30 departments and 7 colleges and professional schools at Berkeley bring a broad range of scholarly resources to diverse initiatives focused on Africa.

 The Center works with many other institutions and programs across the Berkeley campus to support scholarly activities on a broad range of topics that address contemporary African issues.
 The Center provides fellowship opportunities for students majoring in traditionally defined fields to develop a comprehensive interdisciplinary program in African Studies.
-We are collaborating closely with Berkeley’s new Global Studies major to develop a curriculum for undergraduate students seeking to minor in Africa.
+We work closely with Berkeley’s new Global Studies major and minor program on curriculum for undergraduate students seeking to concentrate their studies on Africa.
 We collaborate closely with the Department of African American Studies on our language program.
 We also organize public events to complement the curriculum and research on campus.

 The Center attracts scholars and students from around the globe in disciplines ranging from the humanities to engineering, bridging boundaries and forging new approaches to current scholarship, policy and practice.
 We engage these efforts through inter and intra-university, national, multinational, and cross-regional dialogues.
 We encourage you to become involved by subscribing to our listservs, attending our events.

 You may also donate online to support the Center's student and research programs.